 Unfortunately, these aren’t hypotheticals or even rare occurrences anymore, as shown by the results of a recent Interos survey.
 A full 94% of 900 organizational supply chain decision makers reported they had suffered a supply chain disruption over the last two years, amounting to an average of $184 million in lost revenue.
 On top of that impact, 83% also suffered reputational damage because of issues that arose in their extended supply chains.

 The list of supply chain threats is long.
 Supplier financial instability.
 Global health pandemics and rising case counts.
-Natural or man-made disasters.
+Natural and man-made disasters.
 ESG and reputational impacts.
 Cyber attacks, ransomware, and data breaches.
 Shifting geopolitical and trade policy winds.
 Regulatory changes, sanctions, and restricted lists.
 All of these are having an increasingly visible impact on local and global, physical and digital, primary suppliers and extended supply networks.

 Executive teams and their boards are now meeting monthly, on average, to discuss supply chain risk and disruptions, per the responses received in our global survey.
 And the discussions are leading procurement towards a broader assessment of supplier risk and operational resilience, and at deeper levels within the supply network.
 Procurement teams that haven’t taken the initiative to apply new approaches to supply risk are being asked to get onboard quickly.

-Incorporating risk and resilience into supplier value
+Incorporating risk and resilience into the supplier evaluation

 An overnight shift to reign in extended supply networks isn’t in the cards.
 Businesses and their supply chains have evolved over decades to focus on core competencies, strengths, and specializations.
 Today’s (often global) extended supply networks have created nested dependencies across multiple tiers of suppliers.
 As such, a shortage, quality issue, or even a reputational hazard in a lower-tier supply node has the potential to cause a debilitating ripple effect.

 Multi-sourcing strategies, safety stocks, and other contingency plans are in place to ward off the immediate impacts of a failure somewhere within the supply network.
-But there is only so much “what if?” analysis that can be done when there are risks hidden within your supply chain.
+But there is only so much “what if?” analysis that can be done when there are procurement risks hidden within your supply chain.

 “When you can see everything, you can do anything” is Interos’ motto, because visibility into hidden risks is a key factor in building resilience into your business.
-A deeper view of multi-tier relationships and dependencies, and a broad view of multiple risk factors, can show you more about the value, or the risk, a supplier brings to the table.
+A deeper view of multi-tier relationships and dependencies, and a broad view of multiple risk factors, can show you more about the value, or the procurement risk, a supplier brings to the table.

 The value lies in that supplier’s resilience—a state that includes not only their own resilience, but resilience at their sub-tier suppliers as well.
 And with that information at hand, procurement teams can evaluate suppliers more holistically, with a keen eye towards the potential risks of one supplier over the other, to make better decisions.